 Deer Valley Resort hosted a FIS Freestyle World Cup event for the seventh time in eight years in February 2013.
 Also in February 2009, Deer Valley hosted the first World Cup Skier Cross competition ever held in North America.
-For the seventh year in a row, Deer Valley Resort was deemed one of the top 5 best resorts in North America by Ski Magazine in 2014.
-No other resort has topped the rankings seven years in a row.
-The Park City Mountain Resort is located in the heart of Park City.
-Park City Mountain Resort and Canyons Resort (located just outside of Park City) were Utah's only other ski resorts to finish in the top ten of Ski Magazine's resort review.
-The resorts were ranked fifth and tenth respectively.
+For the ninth year in a row, Deer Valley Resort was deemed one of the top 5 best resorts in North America by Ski Magazine in 2016.
+No other resort has topped the rankings eight years in a row.
+The Park City Resort, now the largest resort in North American, is located in the heart of Park City.
+Park City Resort Utah's only other ski resort to finish in the top fifteen of Ski Magazine's resort review.
+The resort was ranked thirteen.